-Pizza Lunches Fundraising ETCEP Cartridge Program Faculty/Staff Appreciation Family Fun Nights Event Set Up/Clean Up Room Parents
+Pizza Lunches Faculty/Staff Appreciation Room Parents Fundraising Family Fun Nights ETCEP Cartridge Program Event Set Up/Clean Up

-Grandparents of Japhet School - Plus (GJS+) and Dance for Japhet
+Grandparents of Japhet School - Plus (GJS+)

 The GJS+ contributes scholarship and classroom items to the children of Japhet.
 While most members are grandparents of current or former students, it is not required.
 Any family member or family friend who would like to have a meaningful impact may join the GJS+.
 GJS+ members are invited to meet monthly with the Head of School, and they plan a family centered activities that financially support Japhet School.
 Dues to join are \$25, and all funds benefit Japhet School's programs and scholarship.